 - A means of preventing the pump bearing lubricant from freezing should be used.
-Pump design considerations to prevent the bearing lubricant from freezing are discussed in 5.5.2 and 5.5.3; and - Some pumping systems have the potential to accumulate hazardous dissolved hydrocarbons at low points in the system when on continuous cooldown.
-A pump should be regularly flushed or a routine sampling/analysis programme should be instituted to detect any hydrocarbons at the system low points.
+Pump design considerations to prevent the bearing lubricant from freezing are discussed in 5.5.2 and 5.5.3; and - Pumping systems have the potential to accumulate hazardous dissolved hydrocarbons at low points in the system.
+A pump should be periodically flushed or a routine sampling/analysis program should be instituted to detect any hydrocarbons at the system low points.
 Any concentration increase in hydrocarbons detected requires that the system be drained.